 Yet the benefits of geospatial data are often out of reach for millions of smallholder farmers in low- and middle-income countries, who play a pivotal role in strengthening the food systems that they and their communities depend on.

 On Tuesday, Sept.
-21, Devex will host an ecosystem event on the sidelines of the 76th annual United Nations General Assembly in partnership with Esri, looking at how geospatial data can be used to strengthen evidence-based decision-making to create more resilient food systems that leave no one behind.
+21, Devex hosted an ecosystem event on the sidelines of the 76th annual United Nations General Assembly in partnership with Esri, looking at how geospatial data can be used to strengthen evidence-based decision-making to create more resilient food systems that leave no one behind.

-The discussion will explore how geospatial solutions to food insecurity, malnutrition, and climate change can be sustainably scaled to reach the most vulnerable in our food systems.
+The discussion explored how geospatial solutions to food insecurity, malnutrition, and climate change can be sustainably scaled to reach the most vulnerable in our food systems.

 Welcome & introduction by Catherine Cheney, Senior Reporter, Devex

 Fireside chat: What can geospatial mapping do to tackle hunger?

 • Clint Brown, Director, Product Engineering, EsriModerator:• Catherine Cheney, Senior Reporter, Devex

 • Douglas Muchoney, Senior Environment Officer, Head of the Geospatial Unit, FAO